70: GEOMETRIDS 208 - 253

 70.208 Scorched Wing to MV light at Barkisland on June 4th 2022.
 It was cool and breezy overnight which didn't promise a great deal so when this little stunner appeared in the trap the following morning it was a fantastic surprise.

-70.218 Latticed Heath at Copley meadow on June 3rd 2018.
-A daytime observation by Andy Cockroft.
+70.218 Latticed Heath, a field observation at Copley meadow on June 3rd 2018.
+Found by Andy Cockroft.
 A rarely seen species here at present.

 70.218 Latticed Heath at Copley meadow on June 12th 2018.
 A daytime observation.